michealcarac/DeepPi/InitialSetup.md

 ```
 sudo pip3 install pyaudio
 ```
-To get a better understanding of the LEDs that we will be using, [Here](https://github.com/tinue/apa102-pi) is the github to the APA102 LED Python Library
+To get a better understanding of the LEDs that we will be using, [Here](https://github.com/tinue/apa102-pi) is the github to the APA102 LED Python Library.